-The iPad has evolved from a media consumption device into a genuine productivity tool.
-With Split View multitasking, Apple Pencil support, keyboard accessories, and increasingly powerful chips, many professionals and students now use the iPad as their primary work device.
-But finding transcription apps that take full advantage of the iPad's capabilities — rather than just running an iPhone app in a larger window — has been a challenge.
+The iPad has gone from media consumption device to a real productivity tool.
+Split View multitasking, Apple Pencil support, keyboard accessories, and increasingly powerful chips mean a lot of professionals and students now use the iPad as their primary work device.
+But finding transcription apps that actually use the iPad's capabilities, instead of just running an iPhone app in a bigger window, has been tricky.

 Why iPad Users Need a Dedicated Transcription Workflow

-The iPad occupies a unique space between phone and laptop.
-It is portable enough to carry to lectures, meetings, and field work, yet powerful enough for serious work sessions.
-For transcription, this means:
+The iPad sits in a unique spot between phone and laptop.
+Portable enough to bring to lectures, meetings, and field work, but powerful enough for serious work sessions.
+For transcription that means:

-- Apple Pencil annotation — highlight and annotate transcript passages directly on screen
+- Apple Pencil annotation to highlight and mark up transcript passages directly on screen

-- Portability — transcribe recordings on the go between classes, meetings, or appointments
+- Portability for transcribing recordings on the go between classes, meetings, or appointments

-- Large screen reading — more comfortable transcript reading than a phone screen
+- Large screen reading which is more comfortable than a phone screen

-- Keyboard support — full editing capability with external keyboards
+- Keyboard support for full editing capability with external keyboards

 How VidNotes Works on iPad

-VidNotes is available on iOS, which includes full iPad support.
-It also works through the web at app.vidnotes.app in Safari on iPad, giving users two ways to access the service.
+VidNotes is on iOS, with full iPad support.
+It also works through the web at app.vidnotes.app in Safari on iPad, so you have two ways to use it.

 Split View Transcription Workflow